quarksuite/legacy/API.md

 ### color.adjust

 This function allows you to adjust the properties of a color with a modifier function.
+As of v3.2, you should use this for complex adjustments __not__ covered by `color.hue`, `color.saturation`, or `color.lightness`.

 #### Calls